 I hear this all the time: “My dog has separation anxiety, and I don’t know what to do.”
 A lot of the time these cases are mild.
 The dog is new to the home, or something has changed in its world (e.g, the kids have started school, someone has started a job with longer hours, or a construction crew has taken up permanent residence on your block).
 They might not do well in a crate, or with too much freedom.
 Genetics can also play a role in the appearance and degree of anxiety.
-Every dog is different, and while this behavior can take a long time to fix, it usually has a happy ending if the owner is able to put in the work.
+Every dog is different, and while this behavior can take a long time to fix, it can have a happy ending if the owner is willing and able to put in the work.

 What is separation anxiety?